 -e ORIGIN=https://url.example.com

-3. Verify & Use Visit https://url.example.com in your browser.
-Create and manage shorten URLs instantly.
+Verify & Use Open https://url.example.com in your browser to start creating and managing short URLs instantly.

 cd shrtn